 Lisa Chavarria has been a partner in the firm’s Renewable Energy, Natural Resources and the Environment and Commercial Real Estate practice groups since 2009 and a name partner since 2014.
 Her practice focuses on the real estate and regulatory aspects of utility scale wind, solar and water transactions.
-Lisa has worked on renewable energy and clean energy projects throughout the United States including Illinois, Indiana, Kansas, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania and Texas.
+Lisa has worked on renewable energy throughout the United States including California, Illinois, Kansas, Nevada, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania and Texas.
 She specializes in assisting clients in all aspects of project development and operation including the drafting and negotiation of leases, the resolution of issues presented by severed estates, navigating regulatory requirements, curing title and survey issues and resolving permitting, siting and other impediments to project development and operation.
 Her experience includes the representation of wind and energy storage generators in regulatory matters before the Texas Public Utility Commission.
 Lisa has provided testimony to the Texas Legislature regarding proposed wind energy legislation.
 Prior to joining Stahl, Davies, Sewell, Chavarria & Friend, LLP, she represented oil and gas producers before the Texas Railroad Commission and in State Court.

+In March 2019 Lisa was appointed by Mayor Steve Adler to the Resource Management Commission for the City of Austin.
 Lisa co-authored the first Texas legal article on the topic of wind power and wind energy leases and has written extensively on related topics including the severance of wind rights.
 She served as a Chair of The University of Texas School of Law’s Renewable Energy Institute from 2007-2013.
 From 2007-2010 she was an officer of the Oil, Gas and Energy Law Section of the State Bar of Texas and is a founding member of the Austin Texas chapter of Women of Renewable Industries and Sustainable Energy (formerly Women of Wind Energy).

 Lisa is licensed to practice law in Texas, Kansas and before the United States District Court for the Western District of Texas.
 Lisa received her J.D. from The University of Texas School of Law where she also studied law at Queen Mary University in London, England and was a member of the Texas Journal of Women and the Law.
 She earned a degree in Government from The University of Texas at Austin.